MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/generate-early-bound-classes.md

 -->

 **CrmSvcUtil.exe** is a command-line code generation tool for use with Common Data Service for Apps.
 This tool generates early-bound .NET Framework  classes that represent the entity data model used by CDS for Apps.
 The code generation tool (CrmSvcUtil.exe) is distributed as part of the [Microsoft.CrmSdk.CoreTools](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools) NuGet package.

+> [!NOTE]
-For information about downloading the code generation tool (CrmSvcUtil.exe), see [Download tools from NuGet](../download-tools-NuGet.md).
+> For information about downloading the code generation tool (CrmSvcUtil.exe), see [Download tools from NuGet](../download-tools-NuGet.md).

-<a name="bkmk_about"></a>

-## About the code generation tool
+## Generate entity classes

 The **CrmSvcUtil.exe** tool creates a Microsoft Visual C# or Visual Basic .NET  output file that contains strongly-typed classes for entities in your organization.
 This includes custom entities and attributes.
-This output file contains one class for each entity, providing early binding and IntelliSense  support in Visual Studio to aid you as you write custom code.
+This output file contains one class for each entity, providing early binding and IntelliSense  support in Visual Studio to aid you as you write code.
 The generated classes are partial classes that can be extended with custom business logic in separate files.
 You can also create extensions to this tool.
 For more information, see [Create Extensions for the Code Generation Tool](extend-code-generation-tool.md).

+## Generate an OrganizationServiceContext class

 The tool can also be used to generate a class derived from the <xref:Microsoft.Xrm.Sdk.Client.OrganizationServiceContext> class that acts as an entity container in the entity data model.
 This service context provides the facilities for tracking changes and managing identities, concurrency, and relationships.
 This class also exposes a <xref:Microsoft.Xrm.Sdk.Client.OrganizationServiceContext.SaveChanges> method that writes inserts, updates, and deletes records in CDS for Apps.
 For more information, see [Use OrganizationServiceContext](organizationservicecontext.md).

-The code generation tool takes several parameters that determine the contents of the file that is created.
-The parameters can be passed in from the command line when you run the tool or in a .NET-connected application configuration file.
+## Use generated classes

 The classes created by the code generation tool are designed to be built into a class library that can be referenced by projects that use CDS for Apps.
 After you have generated the class file using the tool, you should add the file to your Visual Studio project.
 You must also add references to several assemblies that the generated classes are dependent upon.